joelkuiper/Llamora/README.md

    - `LLAMORA_LLAMAFILE` or `LLAMORA_LLAMA_HOST`
    - Optional overrides like `LLAMORA_LLAMA_ARGS`, `LLAMORA_LLM_REQUEST`, `LLAMORA_DB_PATH`, `LLAMORA_COOKIE_NAME`
+   - `LLAMORA_DEK_STORAGE` chooses where the encryption key lives:
+     - `cookie` (default) – survives server restarts but if an attacker gets both the cookie and `LLAMORA_COOKIE_SECRET` they can decrypt user data.
+     - `session` – stores the key in server memory with an inactivity timeout (`LLAMORA_SESSION_TTL`), more secure but users must log in again after restarts and stale sessions are purged.
+   - `LLAMORA_SESSION_TTL` to set session expiration in seconds (defaults to 604800)

 Deploying this project as-is is discouraged.
 Use at your own risk.